Other University of Sydney centres, institutes and groups

 Australian Centre for Climate and Environmental Law The objectives of the Australian Centre for Climate and Environmental Law (ACCEL) are to encourage, promote and support innovative and important scholarship including teaching, research, consultancy and public interest advocacy in all areas of environmental law and policy.
 These objectives are pursued within the University of Sydney, with other related centres and institutions in Australia and overseas, with the legal profession, and with the wider community.

-Australian Network for Japanese Law The Australian Network for Japanese Law (ANJeL) is an initiative of the College of Law at the Australian National University and the Faculty of Law at the University of Sydney.
+Australian Network for Japanese Law The Australian Network for Japanese Law (ANJeL) is an initiative of the College of Law at the Australian National University and the University of Sydney Law School.
 The core aim of ANJeL is to promote scholarly engagement with Japanese law, especially in Australia.

 Centre for International Security Studies (Faculty of Arts and Social Sciences) The Centre for International Security Studies (CISS) was established in July 2006 in conjunction with the Michael Hintze Chair of International Security.
 The Centre produces innovative, multidisciplinary academic research and education programs focusing on international security and foreign policy issues, particularly in the Asia-Pacific region.